 My favourite way to get there is either walking or cycling using the world famous Stanley Park Seawall.

 Your best bet is to get off the Skytrain at Waterfront Station and then walk along the Coal Harbour portion of the seawall.
-It will lead you right to the park in about 30 minutes.
+It will lead you right to Stanley Park in about 30 minutes.

 This route will guarantee you amazing views of the harbour, the North Shore Mountains, and Vancouver’s forest of glass residential towers.